-The achievement of three specific performance objectives over a prospective performance period of three years determine the number of shares to be converted per PSU at the vesting date:
+The achievement of three specific performance objectives over a prospective performance period of three years determine the number of shares to be delivered per PSU at the vesting date:

-- Sales growth vs. NASDAQ GSOX Semiconductor Index weighted with 33%, - ROCE weighted with 34%, and - ESG performance (scorecard) weighted with 33%.
+- Sales growth vs. NASDAQ GSOX Semiconductor Index weighted at 33%, - ROCE weighted at 34%, and - ESG performance (scorecard) weighted at 33%.

 The performance targets for each performance measure are defined so as to encourage high performance while providing a realistic performance-related opportunity for vesting.
-The particular performance levels for threshold (no PSUs convert into Comet shares), target (target number of PSUs convert into Comet shares), and cap (twice the target number of PSUs convert into Comet shares) for each measure are recommended by the NCC and approved by the Board of Directors in line with the strategic goals of the Comet Group.
+The particular performance levels for threshold (0% vesting multiple), target (100% vesting multiple), and cap (200% vesting multiple) for each measure are recommended by the NCC and approved by the Board of Directors in line with the strategic goals of the Comet Group.

 Achievement is assessed independently for each performance measure.
-However, the combined total of PSUs converted into Comet shares can never exceed twice the number of PSUs initially granted.
-Every one vested PSU converts into one Comet share.
+However, the combined total of Comet shares delivered after vesting can never exceed twice the number of PSUs initially granted.
 Further, if performance of all three measures remains below the respective thresholds, the resulting combined conversion multiple is zero and consequently no PSUs will vest.

-For the 2023 LTIP, the performance period started on January 1, 2023 and ends on December 31, 2025.
+For the 2024 LTIP, the performance period started on January 1, 2024 and ends on December 31, 2026.
 The vesting curves for financial performance measures were set as follows: